Hello, my name is Flora and I am a recovering real estate addict.

 2. There is a cooling-off period

 Did you know that there is a cooling-off period during which you could rescind your offer without penalties?

 Yup.
 If, for whatever reason, you change your mind during the cooling-off period, you can terminate the contract and have your deposits returned in full.
 Isn’t that a godsend?

-In Ontario, the cooling-off period is 10 calendar days (you should check the specific rules and regulations in your state or province), and kicks in after you sign the purchase agreement.
+In Ontario, the cooling-off period is 10 calendar days (you should check the specific rules and regulations in your area), and kicks in after you sign the purchase agreement.